Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

-- Many of the patients who have frictional keratosis are usually free of any symptoms, save for those who have rather serious cheek and lip biting habits.
+- Many patients with frictional keratosis are usually free of any symptoms, save for those with a rather serious cheek and lip biting habits.
 People who repeatedly "injure" the cheek tissues will experience swelling, tenderness in the affected area, as well as a burning sensation that can be uncomfortable.

 - It has been observed that patients who had recurring cheek and lip biting habits also had a tendency to have increased stress, as well as the possibility of psychological disorders.

-- Patients may also notice roughness as well as some thickness in the affected area-this is how some people discover that they have this particular issue.
-In other cases, the frictional keratosis is discovered during routine oral examinations.
+- Patients may also notice roughness and some thickness in the affected area; this is how some people discover that they have this particular issue.
+In other cases, frictional keratosis is discovered during routine oral examinations.

-- There are also a number of patients who reported that they were able to remove bits and strands of the linea alba on their cheek.
-There are also a few patients who reported that, out of habit, they would such on the mucosa or push their tongues against their teeth.
+- There are also a number of patients who reported that they were able to remove bits and strands of the linea alba on their cheeks.
+A few patients also reported that, out of habit, they would such on the mucosa or push their tongues against their teeth.
 In this case, their cheeks often become swollen or tender.
 This is also where the burning sensations in the affected area become more common.

 - Though rare, there are instances wherein individuals pick on the linea alba using their fingernails or some other external object-often due to their own curiosity.
 This, of course, is something that must be avoided as it can cause further damage to the tissue.

-For your dentist to be able to identify if the white patches on your inner cheek is frictional keratosis, they would need 2 x 2 inch sterile gauze which is then used to wipe of the affected area.
+For your dentist to identify if the white patches on your inner cheek are frictional keratosis, they would need 2 x 2-inch sterile gauze, which is then used to wipe the affected area.
 If the lesions are not easily removed, this is a good indication that there is hyperkeratinization.